HAWK beacon: Design

-The vehicular signal head has three sections, consisting of two horizontally arranged circular red sections over a single circular yellow section that is centered between the red lights.
+The vehicular signal head has three sections: two horizontally arranged circular red sections over a single circular yellow section centered between the red lights.
 The MUTCD requires at least two HAWK signal faces facing each vehicular approach to the crossing.
 Normal pedestrian signal heads control pedestrian traffic.

-The MUTCD has guidelines that should be met before a HAWK beacon is installed.
-The guidelines consider pedestrian and vehicle traffic volumes, vehicle speeds, and roadway width.
+The MUTCD has guidelines for when pedestrian hybrid beacons should be installed.
+The guidelines consider pedestrian and vehicle traffic volumes, vehicle speeds, roadway width, and engineering judgment.

 Operation

 Unlike ordinary traffic signals, the vehicular signal heads of a HAWK beacon are unlit until activated by a pedestrian who wishes to cross the roadway.
 The pedestrian signal heads operate normally, displaying an upraised hand (don't walk) aspect during the time that vehicles have the right of way.
 When a pedestrian activates the beacon by pushing the pedestrian call button, the HAWK beacon sequence is started.
 First with flashing yellow, then steady yellow, and finally steady red over a period of several seconds.
 Pedestrian signal heads at either end of the crosswalk display the upraised hand (don't walk) signal until the HAWK beacon displays the steady red signal, at which time, the pedestrian heads change to the walking-person (walk) aspect.

 As the pedestrian phase starts to end, the walking-person (walk) aspect changes to a flashing upraised hand (don't walk) with a countdown indicator.
 Pedestrians in the roadway should finish crossing the roadway, and anyone who wishes to cross but has not entered the roadway should reactivate the signal and wait.
 At this point, the vehicular signal heads change to display an alternating flashing red aspect.
 Vehicles must yield to any pedestrians still in the crosswalk.
-If the crosswalk is clear they may proceed after coming to a full stop.
+If the crosswalk is clear, they may proceed after coming to a full stop.

-Once the pedestrian crossing phase comes to an end, the countdown indicator reaches "0", and the pedestrian signal changes back to the non-flashing upraised hand (don't walk).
-Then the vehicle signal head returns to the dark state, and vehicle traffic has the right of way, until the signal is reactivated.
+Once the pedestrian crossing phase ends, the countdown indicator reaches "0," and the pedestrian signal changes back to the non-flashing upraised hand (don't walk).
+Then, the vehicle signal head returns to the dark state, and vehicle traffic has the right of way until the signal is reactivated.